Product Liability Insurance

 Food services

-Restaurants and other food service businesses rely on product liability insurance to protect against legal costs related to contaminated food and food allergies.
-If a customer gets sick after eating at your restaurant, this policy can help pay for attorney's fees, court-ordered judgments, and other costs.
+Restaurants and other food service businesses rely on food product liability insurance to protect against legal costs related to contaminated food and food allergies.

 For example, a deli might serve expired cold cuts to a customer, who gets severe food poisoning.
-This policy would covers costs when the customer sues over their medical expenses and missed days of work.
+This policy would cover costs when the customer sues over their medical expenses and missed days of work.

 Cannabis